Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 To learn more about these results, see Facet Results.

-For a facet query, Atlas Search returns a mapping of the defined facet names to an array of buckets for that facet in the results.
+For a facet query, MongoDB Search returns a mapping of the defined facet names to an array of buckets for that facet in the results.
 The facet result document contains the buckets option, which is an array of resulting buckets for the facet.
 Each facet bucket document in the array has the following fields:

 Option